middyjs/middy/docs/middlewares.md

 ## [warmup](/src/middlewares/warmup.js)

 Warmup middleware that helps to reduce the [cold-start issue](https://serverless.com/blog/keep-your-lambdas-warm/).
-Compatible by default with the [`serverless-plugin-warmup`](https://www.npmjs.com/package/serverless-plugin-warmup), but it can be configured to suit your implementation.
+Compatible by default with [`serverless-plugin-warmup`](https://www.npmjs.com/package/serverless-plugin-warmup), but it can be configured to suit your implementation.

-The idea of this middleware is that you have to keep your important lambdas  (the ones that needs to be always very responsive) running often (e.g. every 5 minutes) on a special schedule that will make the lambda running, by running the handler, but skipping the main business logic to avoid side effects.
+This middleware allows you to specify a schedule to keep Lambdas that always need to be very responsive warmed-up.
+It does this by regularly invoking the Lambda, but will terminate early to avoid the actual handler logic from being run.

-If you use [`serverless-plugin-warmup`](https://www.npmjs.com/package/serverless-plugin-warmup) the scheduling part is done by the plugin and you just have to attach the middleware to your "middified" handler.
+If you use [`serverless-plugin-warmup`](https://www.npmjs.com/package/serverless-plugin-warmup) the scheduling part is done by the plugin and you just have to attach the middleware to your "middyfied" handler.
 If you don't want to use the plugin you have to create the schedule yourself and define the `isWarmingUp` function to define wether the current event is a warmup event or an actual business logic execution.

 ### Options